-It's no secret, Six Pints Specialty Beer Co. will be occupying the former Duggans Brewery location at 75 Victoria Street in Toronto.
+It's no secret, Six Pints Specialty Beer Co. will be occupying the former Duggans Brewery location at reet in Toronto.
 You've probably heard about it by now.

 But I want to take you inside the building to show you some of the plans that Six Pints has (many images below).